 RELATED: Back to School: Let’s Leave No Adult Behind

 At the joint OECD/APEC conference, supported by the Japanese government itself, which is facing the challenges of having the oldest society on the planet, Intel discussed its “end user strategy,” arguing that this approach is leading the company to create technologies that aging populations want and need: Intel’s research has revealed what the “silver market” wants and needs.
 This is huge for a tech company, since we’re now addressing ways to keep “seniors” engaged in the work and the hobbies that make their lives rich and productive.

 Dr. Ruth Finklestein of the New York Academy of Medicine joined up with Verizon Executives to discuss how smart phones with easy-to-read icons can transform the daily lives of older adults.
-Finklestein, head of the Age-Friendly New York City initiative, along with Verizon showed how the smartphone can help older adults remain independent, something the headlines for the iPhone 5 failed to comment on.
+Finklestein – head of the Age-Friendly New York City initiative – and Verizon showed how the smartphone can help older adults remain independent well into later life, something the headlines for the iPhone 5 failed to comment on.

 After dozens of insightful, promising talks about the developments in technology and the potential they hold for enabling older people to remain at the heart of social and economic life, the conference shared a call to action: “We must innovate in order to mitigate the risks of aging...
 But it is not just about new technologies.
 It is also about social and organizational innovation and, more importantly, about better leveraging the technologies we already have.
 Alignment needs to happen between governance, finance, policy, business, and technology development to achieve appropriate innovative solutions.”

 The OECD gets it, which is a sign this topic is now moving to the center of our global agenda.
 Next step is for the G-8 and G-20 in their 2013 confabs to connect the dots of population aging, fiscal sustainability and economic growth.